townteki/townsquare/docs/implementing-cards.md

 #### Spells

 Use the `spellAction` method when declaring.
 Provide it `difficulty` property to specify number or function representing the difficulty of the spell.
 If it is function, it takes context as parameter.
-To specify what should happen in case spell succeeds, provide it `onSuccess` property, or `onFail` property respectively if job fails.
+To specify what should happen in case spell succeeds, provide it `onSuccess` property, or `onFail` property respectively if spell fails.
 See `/server/game/spellaction.js` for full documentation.
 Most of the action propertie will be filled out for you if you use snippet `spellaction`.

 **Important**: Context includes also `pulledCard`, `difficulty` and `totalPulledValue` properties. `difficulty` will contain final difficulty (e.g. grit), 	`totalPulledValue` will contain value of pulled card with all bonuses.